FDLE’s Blood Alcohol Testing Program

-The FDLE’s Alcohol Testing Program issues permits to blood analysts, conducts proficiency testing of blood analysts, and prescribes the approved methods of blood alcohol testing.
-The FDLE does not employ blood collection experts in the Alcohol Testing Program.
+For this reason, the FDLE’s Alcohol Testing Program issues permits to blood analysts, conducts proficiency testing of blood analysts, and prescribes the approved methods of blood alcohol testing.
+The FDLE does not, however, employ blood collection experts in the Alcohol Testing Program.

 FDLE rules are meant to be a minimum framework for the blood analyst for does the testing of blood within the Alcohol Testing Program.
 Amazingly, FDLE does not regulate blood collection personnel and does not have the authority to prescribe blood collection practices.

 In the event the blood and blood testing is admitted at trial, your criminal attorney will show all of the problems with the accuracy and reliability.

 In addition to the applicant’s qualifications, the application must include a complete description of the proposed analytical procedures that the analyst uses to test blood alcohol levels.
 See Fla.
 Admin.
 Code R. 11D-8.013(1).